 If your home is starting to show signs of age, consider replacing your roof.
 While it’s one of the most expensive home improvement projects, it’s also one of the most crucial in terms of protecting your home from the elements.
+Using a single person lift can make this task more manageable and safer.

 Following are some signs that indicate you may need a new roof: